PBorzych/Logfilter_UI/readme.md

     / logo not shown after compilation
     / Unify path handling with pathlib 22/11 2024

-Compile with this:
+Compile with this command prompt: pyinstaller main.spec
-pyinstaller --onefile --windowed --add-data "AurobayLogo.png;." main.py